 In Canada, the equivalent to REI is, of course, MEC.

 This seems like a good opportunity to remind you that the simplest way to feed yourself on tour is to buy food from supermarkets and bakeries, eat street food and restaurant meals, and skip cookery altogether, losing about half a pannier’s worth of gear in the process.

-It’s often also the most expensive way to feed yourself – but just for good measure, here are a few simple ways of keeping costs down in the no‐stove scenario:
+It’s often a more expensive way to feed yourself – but just for good measure, here are a few simple ways of keeping costs down in the no-stove scenario: